Lyquix/php-git-deploy/README.md

 ```
 % mkdir ~/.ssh
 ```
 NOTE: if you get an error, it could be that the home directory is not owned by the www-data user.
+Check that the home directory for www-data is owned by www-data, and if not, correct its ownership.

 * Change directory:
 ```